Ambulance Emergency Response Optimization in Developing Countries: Policy experiments

 \subsubsection{What is the baseline performance of current hospital-based outpost locations?}

-The median average response time of hospital-based outpost locations is $43.6$, $10.0$, and $13.2$ minutes, during rush hour, overnight, and weekend, respectively.
-The variability in average response time across all $100$ scenarios is much larger during rush hour, with a $21.7$ minute difference between the best and worst scenarios, compared to $3.8$ and $5.5$ minute differences between the best and worst scenarios during overnight and weekend, respectively.
+The median response time of the current outpost locations is $47.2$, $24.1$, and $33.3$ minutes, during rush hour, overnight, and weekend, respectively.
+The variability in average response time is much larger during rush hour, with a $168.6$ minute difference between the best and worst response times, compared to $91.0$ and $94.5$ minute differences between the best and worst response times during overnight and weekend, respectively.

-\subsubsection{What is the value of re-positioning current outpost locations?}
+\subsubsection{What is the value of repositioning current outpost locations?}

 We use a modified version of HSGen for these experiments.
-For each random start, we randomly choose the required number of outposts to re-position from the current locations and fix them for the remainder of the algorithm.
+For each random start, we randomly choose the required number of outposts to reposition from the current locations and fix all the other outposts for the remainder of the algorithm.
 As a result, the problem is reduced to determining the location of a specified number of outposts given a set of incumbent outpost locations.
+When an outpost is repositioned, all ambulances at that outpost are also repositioned.

-Figure~\ref{BL2} displays the distribution of average response time for each number of re-positioned outposts.
-Re-positioning a small number of outposts generates a significant improvement in response times, but we observe diminishing returns as the number of re-located outposts increases.
-For example, re-locating a single outpost reduces median response time by 8.0 minutes (18.4\%) whereas re-positioning all $67$ outposts provides an overall response time improvement of 22.0 minutes (50.5\%).
+Figure~\ref{BL2} displays the distribution of response times for each number of repositioned outposts.
+Repositioning outposts provides only marginal improvements in response time.
+For example, re-locating one outpost provides no improvement in response time, while repositioning $20$ outposts provides only a 0.5 min (1.2\%) response time improvement.

 Figure~\ref{BLmaps1} shows a representative solution from the one-outpost repositioning problem.
-The current outpost locations are blue, the old outpost location is pink, and the re-positioned outpost location is yellow.
-Although the Euclidean distance between the old and new outpost locations is only 3.3 km, the time to travel between them is 403.8 minutes during rush hour, meaning that the new location can provide quicker service to an area that would otherwise see significant delays during rush hour. \ref{Apd:Repo} presents similar results for weekend and overnight, suggesting that the southwest region is under-served for all three temporal snapshots.
+The current outpost locations are blue, the old outpost location is pink, and the repositioned outpost location is yellow.
+Although the Euclidean distance between the old and new outpost locations is only 3.3 km, the time to travel between them is 403.8 minutes during rush hour, meaning that the new location can provide quicker service to an area that would otherwise see significant delays during rush hour.